Top Administrator Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to manage multiple projects and priorities
+• - Ability to prioritize and delegate tasks

 What the interviewer is looking for: